 - The Headteacher and specifically authorised staff have a statutory power to search a pupil or their possessions where they have reasonable grounds to suspect that the pupil may have a prohibited item listed below or any other item that the school rules identify as an item which may be searched for.
 These include:

 - knives and other weapons;

 - alcohol;

-- illegal drugs;
+- illegal drugs (see procedure for investigation Appendix 4)

 - stolen items;

-- any article that the member of staff reasonably suspects has been, or is likely to be

-used to commit an offence, or to cause personal injury to, or damage to property of any

-person (including the pupil).
+- any article that the member of staff reasonably suspects has been, or is likely to be used to commit an offence, or to cause personal injury to, or damage to property of any person (including the pupil).

 - tobacco and cigarette papers;

 - fireworks;

 - pornographic images;

 - any other prohibited article specified in regulations

-- 43 Members of the senior leadership group may use a handheld metal detecting device to scan students for any of these items if necessary.
+- 43 Members of the Pastoral Team and Senior Leadership Team may use a handheld metal detecting device to scan students for any of these items if necessary.